areszera/crimson/README.md

 # Crimson

-Crimson is a simple web framework in Go.
+Crimson is a lightweight web framework in Go.

 ## Config